47 Operators Reached $100K: The 6 Strategies That Failed Before They Got There

 Decision tree for common scenarios (budget increase requests, creative testing, audience expansion)

-Then hired.
-Her media buyer had context and boundaries.
-Questions dropped 87% by month 2.
+Then she hired.
+Her media buyer had context and boundaries, and questions dropped 87% by month 2.

 Leila’s time: 12 hours weekly on ads → 3 hours weekly oversight.